cirosantilli/media-gen/readme.md

-this is a method to generate media such as images programtically
+a standard interface for projects that generate media such as images

-it is meant to me compatible with text projects such as latex or html
+it is meant to me compatible with book projects such as latex or html

+as any standardization, this:

+- reduces user confusion over different standars
+- allows to automate stuff

 # installation